Create a Website Account - Manage notification subscriptions, save form progress and more.

 View the current Water Quality Report (PDF) or view archive Water Quality Reports.

-If you would like a paper copy of the Water Quality Report sent to you, please contact the Water Operations Program Coordinator via email or phone 434-970-3805.
+If you would like a paper copy of the Water Quality Report sent to you, please contact the Regulatory Compliance and Operations Administrator via email or phone 434-970-3805.
 Additional copies are available in the lobby of City Hall, the Utility Billing Office, and the lobby of public libraries on Market St. and Gordon Ave.

 If you live in the County and receive water from the Albemarle County Service Authority, you can find your appropriate Annual Water Quality Report on their website.